Iatrogenic Instability of the Cervical Spine Overview

 To fix the slip, she was placed in traction (weights attached to her head) and this lasted for two days.
 The traction pulled her neck back to a somewhat normal alignment.
 An ACDF surgery was then completed where the vertebra was able to be fully realigned with the lower neck (see far right picture with the graft and plate- the arrow points to the facet gap which occurred when the facets became severely degenerative and eroded away).
 An autograft and plate were placed to hold the alignment and allow fusion.
 She had less cord compression symptoms immediately after the traction was placed and may get some deltoid function back.

-For additional resources on iatrogenic instability of the cervical spine, please contact the office of Dr. Donald Corenman, spine specialist and neck doctor serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional resources on iatrogenic instability of the cervical spine, please contact the office of Dr. Donald Corenman, spine specialist and neck doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.

 - Chronic Radiculopathy